softwaredeveloper/MAGENTO/README.txt

 * On GitHub

     This plugin can also be found on GitHub.
-If you download the plugin from Magento and not from Github, you get the bleeding edge, latest version of the plugin.
+If you download the plugin from gitHub and not from Magento Connect platform, you get the bleeding edge, latest version of the plugin.

         https://github.com/CopernicaMarketingSoftware/MAGENTO